winterbe/java8-tutorial/README.md

 ## Date API

 Java 8 contains a brand new date and time API under the package `java.time`.
-The new Date API is comparable with the [Joda-Time](http://www.joda.org/joda-time/) library, however it's [not the same](http://blog.joda.org/2009/11/why-jsr-310-isn-joda-time_4941.html).
+The new Date API is comparable with the [Joda-Time](http://www.joda.org/joda-time/) library, however, it's [not the same](http://blog.joda.org/2009/11/why-jsr-310-isn-joda-time_4941.html).
 The following examples cover the most important parts of this new API.

 ### Clock

 Clock provides access to the current date and time.
 Clocks are aware of a timezone and may be used instead of `System.currentTimeMillis()` to retrieve the current time in milliseconds since Unix EPOCH.
-Such an instantaneous point on the time-line is also represented by the class `Instant`.
+Such an instantaneous point on the timeline is also represented by the class `Instant`.
 Instants can be used to create legacy `java.util.Date` objects.

 ```java
 Clock clock = Clock.systemDefaultZone();